mbkoltai/ExaStoLog/doc/README.md

 (These changes are already written into the script, you do not need to do anything about them.)

 First we need to provide the parameters we want to fit, which can be the sensitive transition rates identified above.
-We also need to provide a vector of values for the model's nodes that we want to fit the model to.
+As data, we also need to provide a vector of values for the model's variables that we want to fit the model to.
 ```MATLAB
 % names of selected transition rates
 [~,~,predictor_names]=fcn_get_trans_rates_tbl_inds(scan_params_sensit,scan_params_up_down_sensit,nodes);